 Q. Why does my heat pump system sometimes freeze up?

 Several factors can cause system freezing.
 First, if running in the cooling mode check your filters; restrictions in airflow can lead to freezing.
 Next, thaw the system out by turning off the cooling and running the fan.
 If the problem recurs after checking for air restrictions and thawing your system, schedule a service call with Complete Air Mechanical.
 Our service technicians will check the refrigerant level.
-They may also have to clean the evaporator coil, check the blower speed and check for any intermittent problem in blower operation.
+They may also have to clean the evaporator coil, check the blower speed and check for any intermittent problems in blower operation.
 A service technician can also evaluate other conditions that may make your system prone to freezing and recommend the best course of action.

 Q. What is the ideal indoor humidity level?

-The American Society of Heating, Refrigerating and Air Conditioning Engineers (ASHRAE) recommend a household humidity level between 30 and 60 percent.
+The American Society of Heating, Refrigerating, and Air Conditioning Engineers (ASHRAE) recommends a household humidity level between 30 and 60 percent.